International Student Experience

 The Commuter Coordinator program is made up of a group of upper year students hired to help commuter students become familiar with transportation as they travel to and from campus, as well as host events and activities for commuters to participate in throughout their time on campus!
 They have a lounge in Brennan Hall that is always stocked with snacks, drinks, a fridge, microwave, toaster, and a giant TV for watching your favourite shows!

-Safety while getting around is important, become familiar with the resources below to keep you safe!
+Safety while getting around is important so become familiar with the resources below to keep you safe.

 Paying Your Tuition and Residence Fees from Outside Canada?